 - 5000 - 6500K - natural light (mimics daylight)

-For computer work, you’d be best off with a light that produces brighter white-based hues somewhere along the higher end of the temperature spectrum.
+For computer work, you’d be best off with a light that produces brighter white-based hues somewhere along the higher end of the temperature spectrum, as this is the closest you will get to mimicking natural daylight.

 Frequently Asked Questions